stiglers-eponym/BeamerPresenter/README.md

 The following known problems have low priority.
 If one of these problems is relevant for you, please also open an issue.
 * Multimedia
+    * In Arch Linux the media player regularly hangs up when using qt6-multimedia-gstreamer.
+With qt6-multimedia-ffmpeg it should work.
     * Video performance can be bad while drawing or using the magnifier.
     * Some slide transitions need to stop videos.
 Fly slide transitions during videos look strange.
     * Sounds included as sound link (not sound annotation) are unsupported when using MuPDF (this affects LaTeX beamer's `\sound` command; workaround: use `\movie` instead).